 You can see in the below image that not provided organic search accounts for almost all of the below organic traffic.

-But first, let’s start with how not provided became an issue in the first place.
+But first, let’s start with how (not provided) became an issue in the first place.

-A brief history of Google Analytics keywords
+A brief history of (not provided)

 To get a complete picture of why this matters so much, we need to jump into our time machine and take a trip back to 2011.